17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

 In fact, there are many different, and somewhat peculiar ways to enjoy this delicious black brew.

 From drinking coffee made from faeces to enjoying a brew designed to make you invincible, here are 17 delicious or strange coffee experiences from around the world.

 Ca Phe Da or Café Da is a traditional Vietnamese iced coffee drink that combines sweetened and condensed milk with a dark roasted coffee.

 The coffee is brewed using a small, metal, French drip filter and is poured directly over the ice and sweetened condensed milk.
 The drink is usually made with equal parts milk to coffee, so it makes it a very delicious and sweet treat.

 2. Kopai Luwak

-Once digested, the coffee cherries are picked out of the feces and roasted resulting in a unique and super fruity coffee flavor.
+Once digested, the coffee cherries are picked out of the faeces and roasted resulting in a unique and super fruity coffee flavour.

 Care to learn more about poop coffee?
 Check this complete article.